BigWheel92/Binary-Search-Tree/README.md

 # Binary-Search-Trees
 Binary Search Trees

-The following operations are supported (the operations use recursion):
+The following operations are supported (the operations make use of private recursive member function):

 	BinarySearchTree()  : Default Constructor